-I have decided to call the vet and have her looked over.
 I'm not sure if I should call my regular vet who knows Lily or a chiropractic vet.
 There is one in our area and I have heard good things about him but he is expensive.
 Any opinions?